tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-alias.md

   api-key: [admin key]
 ```

  HTTPS is required for all service requests.
-If the alias doesn't exist, it is created.
+In the case of PUT, if the alias doesn't exist, it is created.
 If it already exists, it is updated to the new definition.

  > [!NOTE]
 > The maximum number of aliases that you can create varies by pricing tier.
 For more information, see [Service limits](/azure/search/search-limits-quotas-capacity).